F. W. Micklethwaite: Background

 Micklethwaite was born in Ashton-under-Lyne, Lancashire, England, on 13 March 1849.
-His family emigrated to Ireland in the 1850s, where his father, William Barton Micklethwaite, practiced photography in Newry, County Down.
+His family moved to Ireland in the 1850s, where his father, William Barton Micklethwaite, practiced photography in Newry, County Down.
 The younger Micklethwaite studied photography while in Ireland, and emigrated to Toronto around 1875.
 After working for three years as a proof reader for The Mail newspaper, he opened a commercial photography business at 22 Queen Street West in 1878.
 He later opened a studio, the location of which changed frequently until he established it at 243 Yonge Street in 1910.
 Micklethwaite also took up residence in Port Sandfield each summertime, and he took thousands of photographs of the Muskoka lakes area and wealthy cottagers.

 In addition to his private clients, Micklethwaite was also commissioned by the Engineer's Department of the City of Toronto government from approximately 1891 to 1895 to take photographs of public works and their construction.
 As such, Micklethwaite is credited with many early images of public infrastructure in Toronto.